These notes are to help those who would like to

 Many bars in the Algarve, especially those run

-In the Algarve you will almost always be able to find somewhere
+internet streams.
+In the Algarve you will almost always be able to

-showing the football.
-Some bars will also show Scottish games, but
+find somewhere showing English football.
+Some bars will also show

 show English Premier League matches each weekend and during

-midweek, including the 3pm Saturday matches not normally available
+midweek, including the 3pm Saturday matches not available to UK

-to UK viewers.
-English language commentary is not available.
+viewers.
+English language commentary may not be available.
+Another

-Another subscription service, SportTV, shows FA Cup and League Cup
+subscription service, SportTV, shows Championship, FA Cup and

-matches.
-Very occasionally there will be a match on free to air
+League Cup matches.
+Very occasionally there will be a match on

-channels, particularly if a Portuguese team is playing in Europe.
+free to air channels, particularly if a Portuguese team is playing

 Many bars in tourist areas (ie the Algarve) have

-access to various broadcast streams, notably Bein Sport also South
+access to other broadcast streams, including Irish channels, South

 African, US and Canadian channels, which show many English Premier

 League games with English commentary.
-Some have Irish channels.
+You can find bars showing

 Portugal's SportTV (subscription channel) also